envor/laravel-database-manager/README.md

 );
 ```

-Soft deletes the database and moves it to `storage/app/.trash/2023/03/02/07_04_38_my-new-database.sqlite`
+Erases the database permanently from disk:

 ```php
 // erase the database permanently from disk
 $databaseManager->eraseDatabase('.trash/2023/03/02/07_04_38_my-new-database');
 ```

-Erases the database permanently from disk
+Erases all the database files in the .trash folder with mtime more than one day old:

 ```php
 $databaseManager->cleanupOldDatabases(